 The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to undergraduate students with the most financial need.
-Students with the highest need who are Pell grant eligible for the award year will have primary consideration for FSEOG awards.
+Students who are Pell grant eligible for the award year will have primary consideration.
 Nonresident students as well as Study Abroad students may also be eligible.
 FSEOG funds are limited and are awarded until all funds are exhausted.
-Having said this, there is no guarantee that all eligible students will receive FSEOG.
+There is no guarantee that all eligible students will receive FSEOG.
 Listed below are the requirements to be considered:

-- 1. Complete a 2020-21 FAFSA - 2.
+- 1. Complete a 2022-23 FAFSA - 2.
 Submit all documents requested by the first priority filing deadline - 3.
 Have high financial need - 4.
-Meet the SFS Satisfactory Academic Progress (SAP) Standard
+Meet the financial aid Satisfactory Academic Progress (SAP) Standard